dotnet/arcade/Documentation/Darc.md

   the graph.

-In flat and full modes, after printing the graph, a set of "incoherencies" and the paths to those incoherences are displayed. displayed.
+In flat and full modes, after printing the graph, a set of "incoherencies" and the paths to those incoherences are displayed.
 Incoherencies are cases where either:
 - The same repository exists in the graph at two different shas
 - The same input dependency exists in the graph at two different versions.
   While generally this also leads to the same repository existing multiple times